HydroModPy/HydroModPy/docs/source/user_guide/config_reference/schema_explorer.rst

 ===============

 This page renders the canonical JSON Schema of ``HydroModPyConfig`` with the Stoplight Elements viewer.
-The same schema is downloadable as a single artifact for use in editors, CI validators, or API tooling that consumes JSON Schema directly.

-Download: :download:`hydromodpy-schema.json </_static/hydromodpy-schema.json>`
+The viewer expects an OpenAPI document, so the schema is also exported as an OpenAPI 3.1 wrapper that promotes ``$defs`` to ``components.schemas``.
+Both files are downloadable for external validators, IDE schema stores, or API tooling.

+Downloads:

+- :download:`hydromodpy-schema.json </_static/hydromodpy-schema.json>` (raw JSON Schema 2020-12, recommended for Ajv and ajv-cli)
+- :download:`hydromodpy-openapi.json </_static/hydromodpy-openapi.json>` (OpenAPI 3.1 wrapper used by the viewer below)

 .. note::
    The viewer loads the Stoplight Elements bundle from the unpkg CDN at